HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Contains Rules for Extensions

 Extensions are created by adding elements to built-in extension arrays.
 Extension arrays are found at the root level of every resource, nested inside every element, and recursively inside each extension.
 The structure of extensions is defined by FHIR (see [Extension element](https://www.hl7.org/fhir/R4/extensibility.html#extension)).
 Profiling extensions is discussed in [Defining Extensions](#defining-extensions).
-The same instructions apply to 'modifierExtension' arrays.

 Extensions are specified using the `contains` keyword.
 There are two types of extensions, standalone and inline: